A Taxi Driver: Plot

-Twenty-three years later, Peter receives an award in South Korea for his report on the Gwangju Uprising.
+In 2003, Peter receives an award in South Korea for his report on the Gwangju Uprising.
 In his speech, he expresses his gratitude to "Kim Sa-bok" and hopes to see him again someday.
-Man-seob, still a taxi driver, reads a newspaper article about Peter's speech and achievements, including his words of gratitude towards him.
-Man-seob then murmurs that he is more grateful to Peter and that he misses him too.
+Man-seob, still a taxi driver, reads a newspaper article about Peter's speech and achievements, murmuring that he is more grateful to Peter and that he misses him too.
+The film ends by stating that the real Peter died in 2016 without ever locating Man-seob, followed by a video of him expressing his thanks to "Kim Sa-bok" and his wish to see him again.